MichielvdVelde/koa-easy-auth/README.md

 const auth = new Authentication<{ credentials: BasicAuthResult }>('my-realm')

-// Add a strategy for the `Basic` authorization type auth.use('Basic', async req => {
+// Add a strategy for the `Basic` authorization type
+// NOTE: strategies are NOT middleware, a new strategy for the same type
+// will REPLACE the old strategy! auth.use('Basic', async req => {
   const credentials = basicAuth(req)